 Air pollution basics

 The air we breathe should be primarily oxygen and nitrogen with just a few other chemicals thrown in from natural sources.
 Modern life and all the vehicles and industrial activities that come with it have added a large number of additional chemicals to the mix.
-Because of the detrimental effects of many of those chemicals, their presence is considered to pollute the air.
-Air pollution regulations are intended to minimize the detrimental effects on people and the environment, not just plants and animals but structures as well.
+Because of the harmful effects of many of those chemicals, their presence is considered to pollute the air.
+Air pollution regulations are intended to minimize the effects on people and the environment, not just plants and animals but structures as well.

 The Environmental Protection Agency has a system to rank the quality of the air and let people know whether it's healthy for them to be outside.
-This ranking system is called the air quality index.
+This ranking system is called the Air Quality Index.
 To learn more about this ranking system, watch the Air Quality Index video.